Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/guide/getting-started.md

 ---
 # App Tokens Interpreters Guide

-## Components of an app token interpreter
+## Components of an App Token Interpreter

 :::note
 This guide assumes that you have already created an App Token.
 If you haven't, please read the overview of [App Tokens](/docs/Interpretation/app-token-interpretation/overview).